Matthew-D-Johnston/js225/js229_study_guide.md

 ##### Function Scope

-* Variables declared inside a scope have function scope, and they cannot be accessed outside the body of the function.
+* Variables declared inside a function have function scope, and they cannot be accessed outside the body of the function.
 * Function scopes nest inside each other.
 The code within an inner scope can access any variables in the same scope or **any surrounding scope**.
 This works no matter how deeply nested a function is.
 * Both function and block scopes are also called local scopes.